 A few days ago, we reported how many developers were observing Apple’s web crawlers aggressively crawling their websites every single.

 This quickly led to the most obvious speculation – Is Apple secretly planning to go to war with the biggest search giant Google by creating one of their own?

 Well, the answer to that might not be in the clear as of now, but as for Microsoft, we can concretely state that they are definitely looking forward to increasing their footprint in search market space.

 The developer community has noticed that the Redmont based software giant is working towards rebranding its search engine Bing.

 Even though there has not been any official announcement of any kind from Microsoft about the larger strategy at play, many have started observing the old Bing being replaced by a newer one which says ‘Microsoft Bing’ in a new style.

 The tech giant has updated the Outlook app on the Android platform to include a nifty Bing search integration as well.
 It can be accessed via the long-press menu, after which users can quickly perform a bing search using when selecting text.

 New Microsoft Bing: Any Threat To Google?

 Bing has literally been surviving on the leftovers from Google’s dominance.
-According to the data from NetMarketShare, as of July, the latter has been reported to have been enjoying a 70.37% market share of the search space while Bing had only 13.09%.
+As of October 2020, Google is enjoying a 88.01% share in the desktop search engine market, while Bing has only 6.21% share.

 Since its inception in the year 1998, Google has undergone way too many updates and refinement in its algorithm to provide its users with the most up to date and relevant results.